 Learn more about Elsevier’s Drug Patient Education today!
 Empower and engage your patients to use medication safely.

-This medicine is for infusion into a vein.
-It is given by a health care professional in a hospital or clinic setting.
+This medication is infused into a vein.
+It is given by your care team in a hospital or clinic setting.

-Side effects that you should report to your doctor or health care professional as soon as possible:
+Side effects that you should report to your care team as soon as possible:

-Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):
+Side effects that usually do not require medical attention (report these to your care team if they continue or are bothersome):

-This drug is given in a hospital or clinic and will not be stored at home.
+This medication is given in a hospital or clinic.
+It will not be stored at home.

 They need to know if you have any of these conditions: